bparrishMines/penguin/reference/README.md

 `RemoteReferenceCommunicationHandler` and `LocalReferenceCommunicationHandler`.
 This needs to be done in Dart and then on every platform that is wanted to be supported. (e.g. Java/Kotlin for Android or Obj-C/Swift for iOS).
 This plugin allows you to use any system for IPC (e.g.
-`MethodChannel` or [dart:ffi](https://dart.dev/guides/libraries/c-interop)), but it also provides a [MethodChannelReferencePairManager] that is a partial implementation using `MethodChannel`s.
+[MethodChannel] or [dart:ffi](https://dart.dev/guides/libraries/c-interop)), but it also provides a [MethodChannelReferencePairManager] that is a partial implementation using `MethodChannel`s.
 Here are the latest template implementations for [Dart](https://github.com/bparrishMines/penguin/blob/master/reference/lib/src/template/src/template.g.dart) and [Java](https://github.com/bparrishMines/penguin/blob/master/reference/android/src/main/java/github/penguin/reference/templates/$ReferencePairManager.java).

 Below is a walk-through for using `MethodChannelReferencePairManager`.
+It is not required, but a basic understanding of [MethodChannel]s helps understand how everything works.

 ### Implementing `LocalReference`